cakspri/techblog/README.md

 Then run the script to generate the `blog_db` database using the `./db/schema.sql`.
 Then use command `npm run seed` (notice the various commands available in `package.json`) to generate the tables and example user, post and comment data.
 Once this is complete use command `npm run dev` if you would like the server to use Nodemon and auto-restart when there are updates to code or `npm run start` for a normal server start.

-The application will be available by default at http://localhost:3001/.
-The RESTful API will also be available to be called independently at http://localhost:3001/api/user/, http://localhost:3001/api/post/, http://localhost:3001/api/comment/.

 ## Schema Diagram

 ![database schema](./assets/database-schema.png)